 - Register online or by calling the branch.
 (610-557-YMCA, ext 1)

 Swimmers will be assigned to workout levels please check your email for your child’s level for registration.

-All Workouts will take place at the Lansdowne YMCA Click on this link to view schedule (Early Spring (PDF))
+All Workouts will take place at the Lansdowne YMCA Click on this link to view schedule (Late Spring (PDF))

 Swimmers are NOT permitted to attend practice if…

 - They are showing any of the symptoms of COVID-19.
 Symptoms include: a fever, cough, shortness of breath or difficulty breathing, chills, headache, sore throat, new loss of taste or smell, or other symptoms listed by the CDC or unusual for the swimmer.

 - They are awaiting the results of testing for COVID-19.

 - They have been in close contact with anyone in the 4 categories above, especially family members.

 Swimmers must come to practice with…

 - A face mask on at all times.
 Masks can be taken off just prior to entering the water and put back on immediately upon exiting the water.